William Stephens (Australian politician): Early life

+From 20 acres of land transferred to Stephens by his father in 1886, Stephens built the family residence of Waldheim, off Ipswich Road, Annerley (now 35 Waldheim Street), about 1900 at the cost of €300; 'Waldheim' being a German word for 'home in the forest'.
+(It is now a Brisbane City Council designated local heritage place.)

 Politics

+In 1882 he was elected as a member of the Yeerongpilly Divisional Board, and later, for thirty-six years, the Nerang Divisonal Board (later the Nerang Shire Council).
+In 1887 he was elected president of the Metropolitan Traffic Board, and also became an alderman of the south ward, Brisbane.
+The South and Woolloongabba boards were merged the following year to become the City of South Brisbane, where he became the first mayor, in 1888, 1889, and 1901.

 Stephens was elected on 12 May 1888 to the Queensland Legislative Assembly in Woolloongabba.
 In the 1893 colonial election, he successfully contested the seat of South Brisbane which he held until 27 August 1904, when he was defeated in the 1904 state election.
 He contested South Brisbane again in the 1907 election and was successfully, representing the electorate from 18 May 1907 to 5 February 1908, when he was again defeated in the 1908 election.
 During this last period, he was Secretary for Public Instruction and Agriculture from 19 November 1907 to 18 February 1908.

 In the 1912 election, Stephens unsuccessfully contested Buranda.

 On 1 July 1912, he was appointed for life to the Queensland Legislative Council, a position he held until the Council was abolished on 23 March 1922.

-William Stephens was also involved in local government.
-He was an alderman in the City of South Brisbane where he was mayor in 1888, 1889 and 1901.
-He was a long-time councillor in the Nerang Shire Council, serving a total of 36 years commencing in 1882.

 Business interests

-William Stephens had many business interests in South Brisbane and other areas, including:
+Stephens had many business interests in South Brisbane and other areas, including: